 HEIR SELECTION RULE: I have decided that the first of the children that will win any advanced equestrian competition will automatically become the heir, whether it is a male or a female.
 Also, the heir must possess the Equestrian trait before reaching Young Adulthood.

-Here I did a short summary for those of you that don’t know this challenge and don’t want to read the long detailed article about it on the challenge’s official site.
+Here I did a short summary for those of you that don’t know this challenge and don’t want to read the long detailed article about it on the challenge’s official website.

 - You can pick any of the neighborhood you want as long as it has a suitable lot for the legacy challenge.